 After my first trip to Japan last year, I was SO excited to be invited back to explore some more of the country.
 This time I was off to Kobe, a city around twenty minutes west of the metropolis of Osaka.

 So why go to Kobe, Japan?
 What is Kobe famous for?
 First up, the food.
 Kobe beef is reckoned to be some of the best beef in the world (more on that coming up).

 What else?
 Well this year is a particularly big year for the city.
-The Rugby World Cup 2019 is taking place very soon, and Kobe is one of 12 host cities.
-In fact, England’s second match against the USA is taking place at Kobe Misaki Stadium.
-I imagine the atmosphere in the city will be incredible!
-If you’re visiting for the rugby, this is the match schedule for games taking place in Kobe City.
+The Rugby World Cup 2019 has just taken place, and Kobe was one of 12 host cities.
+In fact, England’s second match against the USA took place at Kobe Misaki Stadium.
+The atmosphere in the city was incredible!

 So if you’re planning a visit for your next holiday, it’s time to show you the best things to do in Kobe, Japan!